btholt/next-course-starter/README.md

 ## GitHub Pages / GitHub Actions

-By default this repo works with GitHub Pages.
+By default this repo works with GitHub Pages (classic).
 Just make sure you set the `productionBaseUrl` in the course.json to the name of the repo.

-It also includes a GitHub Action to automatically deploy to your gh-pages branch.
-Just make sure that your repo has GitHub Pages enabled and the branch is set to gh-pages.
+It also includes a GitHub Action to automatically deploy to your `gh-pages` branch.
+Just make sure that your repo has GitHub Pages (classic) enabled and the branch is set to `gh-pages`.
 If you're not deploying to GitHub Pages go ahead and delete the `.github` directory.

 By default the GitHub Action looks for a `main` branch, so be sure you're using that instead of `master`.

 If you want a custom domain, make sure you uncomment the `fqdn` field in [.github/workflows/next.yaml](https://github.com/btholt/next-course-starter/blob/main/.github/workflows/next.yaml) file and put your custom domain.
 If you don't do that and only set it up with the GitHub web GUI, every deploy will break the custom domain.

+### GitHub Pages Instructions

+These instructions assume you've followed the setup instructions above and have a cloned version of this repo locally.

+1. Create a new remote repository in your GitHub Account (e.g. fem-javascript-fundamentals).
+1. Update the `productionBaseUrl` in the `course.json` file to match the name of the repository.
+1. Push to the new repository.
+You should see the site build under the Actions tab.
+1. Configure GitHub Pages: Settings > Pages > Deploy from a Branch.
+Select the `gh-pages` branch.
+1. Once the `pages-build-deployment` action completes, you should see your site at `https://USERNAME.github.io/REPO_NAME`.

+_Future pushes to the main branch will automatically trigger a new deployment._

 ## Example Sites